ji227/Jesse-Iriah-s-Lab-Hub/Lab 5/README.md

 **Potential Future Improvements:**

-1. **State persistence/smoothing:**
-   - Hold detected state for 0.5s before allowing change
-   - Would eliminate flickering with conflicting hands
+1. State persistence/smoothing: Hold detected state for 0.5s before allowing change to eliminate flickering with conflicting hands
-2. **Confidence threshold:**
-   - Only trigger state change above 80% gesture confidence
-   - Add "unsure" state for ambiguous poses
+2. Confidence threshold: Only trigger state change above 80% gesture confidence.
+Add "unsure" state for ambiguous poses
-3. **Distance/lighting warnings:**
-   - Display "Move closer" or "Need more light" messages
-   - Help users self-correct rather than confusion at black screen
+3. Distance/lighting warnings: Display "Move closer" or "Need more light" messages to help users self-correct rather than confusion at black screen
-4. **Multi-hand priority logic:**
+4. Show "No hand detected" vs "Gesture unclear" distinct messages
+5. Show a count for the number of hands detected if in polling mode
-   - Detect which hand appeared first and prioritize it
-   - Ignore secondary conflicting hands
+6. Multi-hand priority logic: Detect which hand appeared first and prioritize it or ignore secondary conflicting hands if the device is not in polling mode.
-5. **Adaptive exposure:**
-   - Programmatically adjust camera brightness for low-light environments
+7. Adaptive exposure: Programmatically adjust camera brightness for low-light environments
-   - Would extend usable range
-6. **Gesture timeout:**
-   - Auto-reset to neutral if same gesture held >10 seconds
+8. Gesture timeout: Auto-reset to neutral if same gesture held >10 seconds.
+This could prevent "stuck" states
-   - Prevents "stuck" states
+9. Display detection confidence percentage

 ### Impact of Misclassification